brightcove/brightcove-player-sdk-ios/README.md

 To add the Brightcove Player SDK to your project manually:

 1. Download the latest zipped release from our [tags page][tags].
-1. Add `BrightcovePlayerSDK.framework` or `BrightcovePlayerSDK.xcframework` to your project.
-Be sure to use the version corresponding to your target, iOS or tvOS.
+1. Add `BrightcovePlayerSDK.xcframework` to your project.
 1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
-1. On the "General" tab of your application target, add the following to the "Frameworks, Libraries, Embedded Content" section:
+1. On the "General" tab of your application target, add `BrightcovePlayerSDK.xcframework` to the "Frameworks, Libraries, Embedded Content" section.
-    * `BrightcovePlayerSDK.framework`  / `BrightcovePlayerSDK.xcframework`
-1. On the "General" tab of your application target, add 'BrightcovePlayerSDK.framework' or 'BrightcovePlayerSDK.xcframework' to the "Embedded Binaries" section.
-1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcovePlayerSDK.framework/strip-frameworks.sh`.
-Check "Run script only when installing".
-This will remove unneeded architectures from the build, which is important for App Store submission.
-1. (**Apple Silicon with Universal Framework** only) On the "Build Settings" tab of your application target:
-    * Ensure that `arm64` has been added to your "Excluded Architectures" build setting for `Any iOS Simulator SDK`.

 For reference, here are all the SDK components and corresponding URLs to help you locate and download the latest releases: